phetsims/phet-info/checklists/new_repo_checklist.md

 Other:
 - [ ] Navigate to phettest.colorado.edu and click the "Refresh Perennial" button.
 If you're off campus, [CU's VPN service](https://oit.colorado.edu/services/network-internet-services/vpn) is required to access phettest.colorado.edu.
 - [ ] Apply GitHub labels.
 See [github-labels/README.md](https://github.com/phetsims/phet-info/blob/master/github-labels/README.md).
 - [ ] Notify Slack channel dev-public that the repo has been created.
-E.g. "I just added {{REPO}} to active repos.
+E.g. "I just added a new repository, {{REPO}}.
 Please pull perennial and run `clone-missing-repos.sh` at your convenience."
 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.
 - [ ] Follow any remaining "Implementation" tasks in the Master Checklist issue that you created above.
 - [ ] If applicable, add any needed dependencies to `phetLibs` in package.json.
 If you change package.json, run `grunt update`.